Plastic Chemicals That May Lead to Weight Gain?

 But that's not all.
 I also learned that the packaging of a beauty product itself could contain health-harming chemicals.

-Take two sets of genetically identical mice.
-Give them the same amount of food and put them on the same exercise regime.
 Researchers can induce weight gain, and even obesity, in one set of mice by exposing that set to harmful chemicals.
 At the same time, the non-exposed mice will not gain weight.

 A recent scientific study from Norway showed that more than 55,000 chemicals are in plastic containers.